Jim Mather: After Parliament

 Jim Mather stood down as an MSP at the 2011 election.

-In 2014, he chaired the Scottish Government's Working Together Review, which was asked to produce a report with recommendations that would help create many more progressive and collegiate workplaces in Scotland.
-That report was well-received and contributed to the creation of a Cabinet role that covers Fair Work and a Fair Work Convention.
+In 2014, he chaired the Scottish Government's Working Together Review, tasked with producing a report with recommendations that would facilitate the establishment of numerous progressive and collaborative workplaces in Scotland.
+That report was positively received and contributed to the establishment of a Cabinet position covering Fair Work and a Fair Work Convention.

 In December 2014 he was announced as chairman of the trade body Homes for Scotland, formally taking up the three-year part-time position in May 2015.
 He stood down by mutual agreement on 12 May 2017.

 Mather is currently a visiting professor with the University of Strathclyde and Heriot-Watt University and fulfils other consultancy and speaking roles.